-Bollington Festival Music Theatre
+Bollington Festival Music Theatre Update for 2023-2024

 Cheshire’s unique performance group for 7-13s

-The Music Theatre was formed in 1986 and since then has performed regularly at the Arts Centre, and in every Bollington Festival since taking part in Britten’s Noye’s Fludde in 1986.
+The Music Theatre rehearses and performs at the Arts Centre, and has been in every Bollington Festival since taking part in Britten’s Noye’s Fludde in 1986.
 There are always costumes, props, stage lighting, words and live music to help tell the stories.
 There are no auditions to join.
 Everyone who comes along can be in the show, and casting is decided as part of the rehearsal process.
 Quite often, actors find themselves sharing a large part or taking on more than one small role.

 The stories often involve some adult characters, almost always played by the children, which is helped by having a wide age group.
 Children often surprise themselves with what they can achieve in a short rehearsal time, while a frequent comment from parents is that being a part of the group raises their child’s confidence.

 Please keep an eye on the Events page for confirmation of dates, times and further details.